sci2pro/wowdata/README.md

 ## **Learning-First by Design**

-WowData makes deliberate trade-offs to accelerate learning:
+WowData™ makes deliberate trade-offs to accelerate learning:

 * A **small, closed vocabulary** of concepts